10 Factors to Consider with Any Second Residency

 Some countries offer tax exemptions to foreigners in order to attract wealthy residents, while others have multi-year tax exemptions.

-However, tax exemptions may not always apply to you.
-Many people view Portugal’s non-habitual tax regime for foreigners as a blanket tax exclusion when in reality only certain types of income are exempt.
 Anyone doing business in tax-free or low-tax offshore jurisdictions will likely be taxed if they live in Portugal, even if they qualify for an exemption.
-The tax rates may be lower than the locals pay, but if you planned to pay 0% you’ll likely be frustrated.
+The tax rates may have been lower than the locals paid, but if you planned to pay 0%, you would likely be frustrated.

 On the other hand, some places that appear to be high-tax countries offer exemptions that actually do work for offshore business owners.